 Am I required to use the tether?

-No, not by law.
-You’re also not required by law to feed your children vegetables, but you do because it’s good for them, right?
+No, not by law (unless you’re in Canada).
+You’re also not required by law to feed your children healthy food, but you do it anyway because it’s good for them, right?
 Same thing here.
 If you are using the lower LATCH connectors, you should use the top tether because it’s part of that system and the system works better when all pieces are used.
 And you should always use the tether when installing a carseat with the seatbelt.
 It’s a safety feature, so why wouldn’t you use it?

-A few Britax carseats do require the use of a tether over specific weight limits, which may limit their use in your vehicle if you don’t have a tether anchor or have a low weight limit on it and you choose to remove the tether once your child reaches the weight limit.
-The Frontier requires tether use over 65 lbs., the Husky and Regent require use over 50 lbs.
+A few Britax carseats and the Clek Foonf do require the use of a tether in specific situations, which may limit their use in your vehicle if you don’t have a tether anchor or have a low weight limit on it and you choose to remove the tether once your child reaches the weight limit.
+The Frontier 90 and Pinnacle 90 combination seats require tether use over 65 lbs when using the 5-point harness.

 How about use of the tether in booster mode?